 ED 100 PRE-UDS is a seminar for education majors who have not yet obtained Upper Division Status.
 Pre-UDS orients students to the education program and the process of achieving Upper Division Status.
 Major components include the clinical experiences and the Pre-Professional Skills Test.
 When clinical hours are completed, credit is given through ED 211, ED 212, and ED 213.
-Students should register for ED 100 every semester until Upper Division Status is achieved, 0 credits.
+Students should register for ED 100 their first semester in the education program and must pass this course.
+This course is pass/fail.
+0 credits.